-The flash on most smartphones isn’t just there to improve the lighting on your snapshots.
+The flash on most smartphones isn’t just there to improve the lighting of your photos.
 It can also serve as a handy flashlight.
-It’s one of the most useful accessories on your phone, with applications in many different situations, like when you’re having a hard time unlocking your front door late at night or looking for something in a dark room.
+It’s one of the most valuable accessories on your phone, with applications in many different situations, like when you have difficulty unlocking your front door late at night or looking for something in a dark room.

-But how exactly can you turn on flashlight mode for your Android device?
-Well, there are more than a few to do it — with some being specific to certain smartphones.
+How exactly can you turn on flashlight mode for your Android device?
+There are more than a few ways to do it — some specific to certain smartphones.
 You’ll be all set to light your way the next time you come home late from a party with the flashlight options below.

 - Pull down the notification bar by sliding your finger down from the top of the screen.

-You may use a flashlight app instead if you don’t have a simple flashlight toggle in your quick settings, you may have an app instead.
-However, there’s always the offhand chance that you have neither and you’ll have to head to the Play Store for a solution.
-Don’t worry, most are free, and you have many different options to choose from.
+You may use a flashlight app instead if you don’t have a simple toggle in your Quick Settings.
+However, there’s always the offhand chance that you have neither, and you’ll have to head to the Play Store for a solution.
+Don’t worry.
+Most are free, and you have many different options to choose from.

-- Find the flashlight app that is right for you.
+- Find the app that is right for you.
 Here’s a list of our favorite flashlight apps.

 - Download the app from the Google Play Store